-The bailout plans come at a heavy price.
-The OECD and the IMF are predicting large public sector deficits across industrialised countries by early 2011, as a result of the bailouts and the stimulus packages.
+The bailout comes at a heavy price.
+The IMF and the OECD are predicting large public sector deficits across industrialised countries by early 2011.
 Governments must take step to protect and expand their tax revenue base to deliver fair and sustainable economic recovery for working families.
 This requires a break with the policies of the past whereby direct taxation rates have been cut whilst indirect taxation - inherently more regressive - has increased.
 Over the past decade, throughout the OECD, levels of VAT have increased, affecting lower income households disproportionably.
 Since 2000, tax on capital gains and inheritance have been scaled down or even abolished and the top rates for personal and corporate income tax have declined.
 Reductions in the level of corporate income tax have fuelled the growth in dividends paid to shareholders, which has by far outpaced the growth in corporate profits.

 The global tax system must serve to strengthen rather than weaken financial stability and accountability.
-The G20 decision to tackle tax evasion and avoidance by accelerating the OECD's work on international cooperation on tax havens is a step forward.
+The G20 decision to tackle tax evasion and avoidance by increasing international cooperation on tax havens is a step forward.
 However, there is a need to go much further.
 The OECD's approach to information exchange is too limited, relying on requests for information rather than automatic exchange.
 Moreover, the financial crisis has revealed the extent of tax arbitrage, which has fuelled the growth in the shadow financial system: un-regulated structured products, hedge funds, debt securitisation and off-balance sheet transactions.
-Tax biases that favour debt together with regulatory arbitrage have combined to artificially reduce financing costs for investments, such as private equity, which otherwise simply would not have been sustainable.
+Taxation biases that favour debt together with regulatory arbitrage have combined to artificially reduce financing costs for investments, such as private equity, which otherwise simply would not have been sustainable.

-20 We call on OECD Ministers to:
+We call on G8 Leaders to:

 - Show ambition with regard to the re-regulation of the financial market and take measures to return the financial sector to its primary and proper role of serving the investment needs of the real economy.
-Ensure that the commitments made at the G20, together with the Global Unions' eight point plan for re-regulating financial markets are implemented (see Box 1). - Provide for full public accountability and transparency in the design and implementation of the bailout of the banking sector so as to ensure immediate and comprehensive loss recognition by banks and ensure fair risk-sharing by taking equity stake in the weak banks including, where needed, nationalisation.
+Ensure that the commitments made at the G20 together with the Global Unions' eight point plan for re-regulating financial markets are implemented (see Box 1). - Provide for full public accountability and transparency in the design and implementation of the bailout of the banking sector so as to ensure immediate and comprehensive loss recognition by banks and ensure fair risk-sharing by taking equity stake in the weak banks including, where needed, nationalisation. - Take the necessary measures to protect and increase tax revenues, including broadening the tax base and undertaking progressive taxation reform that strengthens rather than weakens household solvent demand and meets social objectives. - Undertake measures aimed at promoting financial accountability and transparency in the tax system, including actions to curb tax arbitrage between jurisdictions and to intensify cooperation on tax havens by developing support for automatic systems of information exchange.